Am I too old to adopt?

 Can I adopt if I am overweight?

-Guidance from our Medical Advisors would be: Those in the “morbidly obese” category (BMI of 40 and over) are advised to seek medical advice and to reduce their weight and BMI, as a minimum, to below 40, before proceeding further with the adoption process.
+Applicants’ weight will be considered as part of the adoption medical examination.
+Guidance from the Agency’s Medical Advisers would be: Those in the “morbidly obese” category (BMI of 40 and over) are advised to seek medical advice and to reduce their weight and BMI, as a minimum, to below 40, before proceeding further with the adoption process.
 Those with BMI over 30 should consider issues of diet, lifestyle, exercise, and general health and discuss these with their GP as appropriate.

 Can I adopt if I have pets?